Everything You Need to Know About Choosing Brand Fonts

 Low X-Height vs High X-Height

-Let’s look at another factor: the x-height.
-The x-height is the height of a lowercase “x.”
+Let’s look at another factor: the x-height, the height of the lowercase letter “x” in a font.

 It can influence the character and readability of a font.

-A font with a low x-height, like Mr Eaves, can appear more delicate and premium, while a font with a high x-height, say Helvetica, can appear stronger and more robust.
+A font with a low x-height, like Mr Eaves, can appear more delicate and premium, while a font with a high x-height, say Helvetica, can appear more robust.

 When working with body text, pay special attention to the x-height.